aldogutierrez/CustomStartPage/README.md

 ## Usage

-There is a few command that can be used :
+There is a few command that can be used:

 ###### Open favourites website listed in web.json, example (open gmail):